civier/dusort/README.md

    dusort
    ------
-   Run du in a detached terminal (i.e., network disruptions resistent) and sort the output.
+   Run du in a detached terminal (i.e. resister to network disruptions) and sort the output.

     Usage: dusort PATH [ USER FLAGS ]